 This photo of a Willys Commando brought to Australia was also supplied by Keith Packenham, who says: "CFA only had one front-mounted pumper and it was fully imported from America.
 It was a 1962 Hurricane which was used at Monbulk fire brigade in the Dandenong Ranges until 1970 when it was transferred to Melton fire brigade to be used for another three years.
 It was then sold in 1973."

-Keith thinks this is probably the same truck.
-Wayne Ellard found this photo but doesn't have any information on the truck -- anybody know where this was taken?
+Wayne Ellard found this picture but doesn't have any information on the truck shown -- anybody know where this was taken?
 See also a side view (30K JPEG).

 Rural Fire Service Queensland is the volunteer arm of Queensland Fire and Emergency Services, originally established as the Queensland Fire Service in 1990.
 RFSQ has some 35,000 volunteers in 1500 brigades, covering 93% of the state.

-Another of the Queensland pumpers appears in Biggenden, in this 1997 photo by Graham Kircher.
-A thousand kilometers east of Muttabura, Biggenden is a mining and agricultural town north of Brisbane.
+This Queensland pumper survived in Biggenden, a thousand kilometers east of Muttabura, as of 1997.
+Biggenden is a mining and agricultural town north of Brisbane.
+Photo by Graham Kircher.

 Thanks to all the contributors. -- Derek Redmond